Sgalaano/KingsHood/README.md

-# DaHood
+# KingsHood

 ###  Author
-nignanthomas
+Galaano Suleiman

 ### Description
-DaHood is a web application that allows you to be in the loop about everything happening in your neighborhood.
+Kings Neighbourhood is a web application that allows you to be in the loop about everything happening in your neighborhood.

 ### User Stories
 1. Sign in with the application to start using.